 - The Ellen Brook runs along the eastern edge of the preferred area in a north to south direction.
 The Environment Agency would seek to ensure that a buffer strip, a minimum of 30m wide between any excavation and the top of the riverbank.
 Additionally, 20 metres of the buffer strip should be vegetated and free from any development between the working area and the bank of the Ellen Brook.
 The purpose of the buffer strip would be to protect both the integrity of the watercourse and the ecology associated with the watercourse, and the river corridor. - The River Nast currently runs in a culvert through the preferred area.
 It may be acceptable to temporarily divert this culverted watercourse during the operational phase but on final restoration the watercourse should be reinstated in open channel through the site and appropriate buffer strips defined on each side of the watercourse. - The proposed site lies over an area contaminated with a plume of Bromate.
 A more robust risk assessment may be required at this site in order to determine the risk of impact on the Three Valleys Water source at the public water source at Bishops Rise. - The area lies over both groundwater protection zones II and III.
-The Environment Agency will object to the use of landfill for restoration in zone II unless it can be demonstrated that the waste used will be nonpolluting matter such as inert, naturally excavated material.
+The Environment Agency will object to the use of landfill for restoration in zone II unless it can be demonstrated that the waste used will be non-polluting matter such as inert, naturally excavated material.
 The Agency will not usually object to landfilling in zone III, provided it can be proved that the risk of pollution of groundwater can be mitigated.
-Proposals for individual landfills will be determined in detail at the application stage. - 6.8 Waste Core Strategy & Development Management Policies DPD 2011 2026 Adopted November 2012 identified locations; 9 - Sustainable Transport; 10 - Climate Change; 11 - General Criteria for Assessing Waste Planning Applications; 12 - Sustainable Design, Construction and Demolition; 13 - Road Transport & Traffic; 14 - Buffer Zones; 15 - Rights of Way; 16 - Soil, Air and Water; 18 - Protection of Regional and Local designated sites and areas; 19 - Protection and mitigation
+Proposals for individual landfills will be determined in detail at the application stage. - 6.9 Waste Core Strategy & Development Management Policies DPD 2011 2026 Adopted November 2012 - 1 Strategy for the provision of waste management facilities; 1A Presumption in favour of Sustainable Development; 2 Waste Prevention and Reduction; 4 Landfill and Landraise; 6 Green Belt; 7 General Criteria for assessing planning applications outside of identified locations; 9 Sustainable Transport; 10 Climate Change; 11 General Criteria for Assessing Waste Planning Applications; 12 Sustainable Design, Construction and Demolition; 13 Road Transport & Traffic; 14 Buffer Zones; 15 Rights of Way; 16 Soil, Air and

+Water; 18 - Protection of Regional and Local designated sites and areas; 19 - Protection and mitigation